AustL/PygameWidgets/docs/button.md

     win.fill((255, 255, 255))

+    # Allows button to check for clicks/events
     button.listen(events)

+    # Renders button to screen
     button.draw()

     pygame.display.update()
 ```

 This button will be placed at (100, 100) with a width of 300 and a height of 150, display the text 'Hello' with font
 size 50, leaving a margin of 20 and a radius of 20.
+When hovered over, the button changes to a darker red.
-When clicked, the button will change colour from red to green and '
-Click' will be printed to the console.
+When clicked, the button will change colour from red to green and 'Click' will be printed to the console.

 ## Optional Parameters